Cadbury Barn Trust logo

 A number of consultations over the years confirm that people want refreshments, toilets and community space to facilitate a range of activities based in the park.
 Originally we planned to provide these by restoring and repurposing the Cadbury Barn.

-The loss of the Cadbury Barn
+Loss of the Cadbury Barn

 Sadly arsonists destroyed the Barn in 2017 but the Stakeholder group agreed that their aim remained, to provide refreshment and toilet facilities appropriate to the modern day needs and desires of park users and the local community.
 The Cadbury Barn Trust was established to move forwards and find an alternative approach to meeting those needs.

-Our Plans
+Our plans

 The Council holds a sum of money for community use in the park.
 We are in discussions with officers and councillors about the future use of the existing buildings, and the best way to deploy these funds for the benefit of the community.
 This led to the rectent public consultation which is now closed, but you can still click here for more details of the proposals.